mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

 ### Future work

 The correct way to represent this into an image would be to create a GIF.
 I'll do all that in the next post, together with exploring more configurations.
-Moreover, I'll switch to parallel arrays so we can compute the next cell in parallel.
+Moreover, I'll switch to parallel arrays because I can.
 <br/>
 <br/>